7 Essential Steps to Draft a Contract That Prevents Legal Disputes

 • List specific obligations and timelines

-• Specify payment details and refund condition
+• Specify payment details and refund conditions

 • Include a dispute resolution process